egnha/valaddin/README.md

 ### Express input validations using tidyverse idioms

 valaddin supports [quasiquotation](http://rlang.tidyverse.org/reference/quasiquotation.html) and [splicing](http://rlang.tidyverse.org/reference/quasiquotation.html) semantics for specifying input validation checks.
-Checks and (custom) error messages are captured as [quosures](http://rlang.tidyverse.org/reference/quosure.html), to ensure that validations, and their error reports, are hygienically evaluated in the intended context—transparently to the user.
+Checks and (custom) error messages are captured as [quosures](http://rlang.tidyverse.org/reference/quosure.html), to ensure that validations, and their error reports, are hygienically evaluated in the intended scope—transparently to the user.

 ``` r
 z <- 0